 Later that year he captured the Stephen Foster Handicap and Woodward Stakes.
 With his second victory in as many years in the Jockey Club Gold Cup, Curlin became the all-time leading money earner in the history of American racing, a title he retained until California Chrome’s 2016 campaign.

-In winning a second consecutive Horse of the Year title, Curlin joined an elite list of all-time great American Thoroughbreds that included Secretariat, Forego, Affirmed and Cigar.
+In winning a second consecutive Horse of the Year title, Curlin joined an elite list of all-time great American Thoroughbreds that include Secretariat, Forego, Affirmed and Cigar.
 In 2014 he was enshrined alongside those illustrious champions in the National Racing Hall of Fame.

 That spring, Jackson acquired a majority interest in super-filly Rachel Alexandra after watching her obliterate the Kentucky Oaks field by an astounding twenty lengths.

 Two weeks after her victory in the Kentucky Oaks, Rachel Alexandra proved that her breathtaking performance was no fluke when she captured the Preakness Stakes, becoming the first filly to win the American classic race in 85 years.